waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 for asynchronicity, this works well.

 Another marvelous outcome of this is our `when(resolved:)` variant.
-This `when` always resolves because it resovles with an array of `Result`, thus it *cannot* error.
+This `when` always resolves because it resolves with an array of `Result`, thus it *cannot* error.
 With PMK4 you had to just know that you didn't need to `catch` with PMK 6 Swift itself knows you cannot `catch` because it returns a `Guarantee`.